mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 **Questioner:** Do you have it?

 **Katagiri Roshi:** Well, that is not the conceptual world, that is not ideas.
 It is activity *only*, arising only, always. [...]
-Right in the middle of flow of activity, there is oneness, there is *sho*, manifesting as one, *with* your self-consciousness.
+Right in the middle of flow of activity, there is oneness, there is *shō*, manifesting as one, *with* your self-consciousness.
 So consciousness is no longer self-consciousness; it’s is something more than self-consciousness.
 Universal.

 That’s why the book *Beyond Boredom and Anxiety* [talks] about the [flow] between, you know, chess players, and musicians, et cetera.
 They use self-consciousness in the beginning, [and in] the end, but in the end self-consciousness doesn’t bother him or her, self-consciousness just [is] present with her or him.
 And then, all he can do is, some energies – we don’t know what it is – some energies between the chess and him or her let him do, continually.

-So that is a kind of experience of a *sho*.
+So that is a kind of experience of a *shō*.
 But in terms of spirituality, I think that the flow of activity must be based on deep and profound understanding, profound taste of what ultimate nature of existence is, based on impermanence, et cetera.
 It’s a very deep awakening.
 Not only understanding that flow of activity according to the “data” of the individual, [but] many people’s experience.
 And then we say, here it is, this is important, [this is human life].
 But that is scientific.
 That’s why naturally you have to explain this scientifically.

-**Questioner:** If there is such a thing as the self-consciousness in the state of just arising, so it’s identical with the deep vision in *sho*, then it seems like self-consciousness is automatically practiced in every moment.
+**Questioner:** If there is such a thing as the self-consciousness in the state of just arising, so it’s identical with the deep vision in *shō*, then it seems like self-consciousness is automatically practiced in every moment.

 **Katagiri Roshi:** Mm-hmm.